BenWibking/slug-sfr/README.md

 # slug-sfr
-a template implementation of star formation routines with SLUG
+a prototype implementation of star formation routines with SLUG